mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 Since the allocations are expensive, I'd design the allocations to be reusable.

-> Note: In this example I am not taking care of the thread-safety or making the code async.
-Leaving both of those tasks to you :)
+> Note: In this example I am not taking care of the thread-safety or making the code asynchronous or whether we should do resource allocation in the constructor.
+> Leaving all of those tasks to you :)

 So we can start with a skeleton of our YuvConvertor class: